 Lab testing is crucial in weight management.
-Oftentimes, being either underweight or overweight is at least partly due to a medical or hormonal condition in your body.
+Oftentimes, being underweight or overweight is partly due to a medical or hormonal condition in your body.

 Lab testing for weight management includes checking your thyroid, hormones, blood sugar, and blood levels.
 It's also important to have your cholesterol and lipids checked to see where you stand overall.

 There are excellent weight loss blood tests for weight management you can order.
 One of the first tests is a complete blood count (CBC), which checks your blood's red blood cells, hemoglobin, and overall health.